Russian jokes: Disabilities

-A large number of jokes are about distrofiks, people with severe muscular dystrophy.
+A large number of jokes are about distrofiks, people with severe marasmus (termed "alimentary dystrophy" in Russian).
 The main themes are the extreme weakness, slowness, gauntness, and emaciation of a dystrophic patient.
 Some of the jibes originated in jokes about Gulag camps.
 Alexander Solzhenitsyn, in his Gulag Archipelago, wrote that dystrophy was a typical phase in the life of a Gulag inmate, and quotes the following joke: